 Every village needs a chalk stream flowing through it, a manor house, old rectory, almshouses, red-brick school and well-stocked village shop: Ewelme has all these and more!

 England is full of quaint customs – some funny and others frankly bizarre.
 Some with origins lost or simply re-invigorated to suit modern tastes and bank holidays.
 Swan Upping is neither.
 Firmly routed in the 12th century, it is both necessary for conservation of mute swans and acts as a gentle reminder of just who owns them.
+Staying in the area, Marlow Mash-Up shares what is quirky and special about this market town.

 Landscape plays a huge role in determining the form and function of buildings, not least windmills and watermills.
 The reasons they were built may be long gone, but there are often subtle reminders of lost buildings, some mills still command the landscape, the location purposefully chosen.